The Case of Aleister Stratton by K.G.V. Barnwell

 Play-wise, April has been quite busy: Hamlet, Love In Idleness, The Goat, Othello, Arsenic and Old Lace, Gabriel, Rosencrantz and Guildenstern Are Dead, The Dumb Waiter and The Dock Brief...phew!
-But in spite of these distractions, I've also managed to get a bit of reading in (and some house work... but the less said about that the better!)
+But in spite of these distractions, I've also managed to squeeze some interesting reading in.

 The book my friend bought for me was The Case of Aleister Stratton - Compiled by K.G.V Barnwell.
 I was instantly intrigued the moment I saw the cover with its old fashioned typewritten font.
 Before opening the pages I was reminded of the occultist Aleister Crowley, due to the unusual spelling of the name, so I was anticipating a dark, twisted tale, and that, I am pleased to say is what I got.
 The premis of the story is what it would be like to wake up one morning, believing that you have committed a murder.
 Is it a dream, or is it reality?
 The mind is a powerful organ, but just how powerful can it be?